Albertini14/Obsidian-Hax/Teams/Red Team/Evasion/Signature Evasion.md

 ---

-As covered in [[Runtime Detection Evasion]], AMSI (Anti-Malware Scan Interface) leverages the runtime, making signatures harder to identify and resolve.
+As covered in [[Runtime Detection Evasion#AMSI|here]], AMSI (Anti-Malware Scan Interface) leverages the runtime, making signatures harder to identify and resolve.
 ThreatCheck also does not support certain file types such as Powershell that AMSITrigger does.
 AMSITrigger will leverage the AMSI engine and scan functions against a provided PowerShell script and report any specific sections of code it believes need to be alerted on.
 ```powershell
 amsitrigger.exe -i code.ps1 -f 3